 How can I offset the high price of gas on my vacation?

-You can save considerable money on gas by anticipating fueling stops and searching for the best prices.
+You can save considerable money on fuel by anticipating fueling stops and searching for the best prices.
 Remember, gas is sold by the liter in Europe, a much smaller unit of measure than the gallon, so a few Euro cents adds up fast in a fill up.
 You can often find cheaper gas in the huge hypermarkets that have sprouted up on the periphery of European cities.